 How Expensive is Owning A Chinchilla?

-In short, chinchilla cost and all of the product and supply costs may initially seem to be a little pricey, but if you choose high-quality and safe products - these expenses are an incredibly wise investment for your chinchilla and will last a long time.
+In short, buying a chinchilla cost and all of cost of buying the product and supply costs may initially seem to be a little pricey, but if you choose high-quality and safe products - these expenses are an incredibly wise investment for your chinchilla and will last a long time.

 Let’s start by looking at the absolute must-haves the first day your chinchilla is home, while some of these items can be upgraded later, you need to have some form of these items ready and waiting.